How Many Calories Should I Eat If I Want to Lose Weight? 10 Steps to Help You Reach Your Weight-Loss Goal

 Keep dinner lean and green

 Dinner can be the trickiest meal of all to stay on track with calorie counts, especially if you are eating out.
 Aim to eat no more than 300 to 600 calories at dinner to help boost metabolism, says Derocha.
 “Although it’s not easy to stick to this regimen every day, cooking at home, meal prepping, and even batch cooking can help you stay on track.”
 Dinner should be balanced, a mix of lean cuts of meat, chicken, or fish, a serving of vegetables, and a serving of whole grains.
 “Eat the vegetables and protein first and eat the carbs at the end of the meal—you’ll eat less,” says Majumdar.
 (If you are dining out, cut the portion into two or three servings.)
-While drinking wine or alcoholic beverages can hinder weight loss by adding hundreds of calories to your diet and preventing the body from burning calories, if you must imbibe, drink during the meal and limit yourself to two drinks or two glasses of wine, says Derocha.
-Dessert is also OK if it provides nutrition with a minimal amount of calories.
-“Try dessert recipes such as avocado chocolate mousse, a quinoa fruit salad or yogurt bark.”
+There’s little question that drinking wine or alcoholic beverages can hinder weight loss, according to research published in Current Obesity Reports; booze adds hundreds of calories to your diet and prevents the body from burning calories.
+If you like wine or beer with your meal, limit yourself to a glass or two, says Derocha.
+For dessert, she says: “Try dessert recipes such as avocado chocolate mousse, a quinoa fruit salad or yogurt bark.”
 Here’s how to prep and make healthy at-home meals.